TurnBasedTacticsGame/CodeName.EventEngine/README.md

 # CodeName.EventEngine

-The event system works off of the following equations:
+The event engine works off of the following equations:
 - State + Input = Next State
   - Applying input can give you the next state.
 - State + Input = Event Log